How Judges Make Decisions During a Massachusetts Divorce

 Choose the Best Lawyer for Your Child Support Case

-Our attorneys pride themselves on thinking outside of the box and making compelling arguments for upward or downward deviations in child support.
+Our Massachusetts family law attorneys pride themselves on thinking outside of the box and making compelling arguments for upward or downward modifications in child support.
 Our ability to analyze financial information and incorporate this data into legal arguments makes us especially persuasive in child support cases.
 When a spouse is self-employed or makes it difficult to track down his or her true income, we look at every factor and present creative legal arguments.

 In one case, we may argue that because you are paying for your child’s private school tuition, your support payments should be less than what the guidelines suggest.
 In another case, we may document to the court how you are constantly spending money on everyday items your children should have and how your former spouse is not using the support you pay for the proper reasons.